ost-utechja/student-faqs/admissions.md

 <details>
 <summary><strong>How do I apply?</strong></summary>

-All applicants are encouraged to apply online via the University of Technology, Jamaica website.<br/>
+<p>All applicants are encouraged to apply online via the University of Technology, Jamaica website.<br/>

 Supporting documents include:
 - Academic certificates
 - Birth Certificate or Certificate of Citizenship
 - Marriage Certificate (if applicable)
 - Tax Registration Number (TRN)
-- National Identification (Passport, Driver’s Licence, or Voter’s ID, if applicable)
+- National Identification (Passport, Driver’s Licence, or Voter’s ID, if applicable)</p>

 <strong>Transcripts:</strong>
 - Undergraduate (current or past UTech students): Not required